hookup culture statistics

 Landis JR, Koch GG.
 The measurement of observer agreement for categorical data.
 Biometrics.
 1977;33:159–174.

 Lewis MA, Atkins DC, Blayney JA, Dent DV, Kaysen DL.
 What is hooking up?
-Examining definitions of hooking up in relation to behavior and normative perceptions.
+Examining definitions of hooking up about behavior and normative perceptions.
 Journal of Sex Research.
 2013;50:757–766.

 Miller WL, Crabtree BF.
 Primary care research: A multimethod typology and qualitative road map.
 In: Crabtree BF, Miller WL, editors.
 Doing qualitative research.
 Sage; Newbury Park, CA: 1992. pp. 3–28.